A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Introduction

 Developing the web method, Ehrhard investigates the linear duality in the mathematically richer structures of K\"{o}the spaces \cite{EhrKothe} and finiteness spaces \cite{EhrFinite}.
 His investigation of duality leads Danos-Ehrhard \cite{DE} to formulate a probabilistic (fuzzy) version of duality in their probabilistic coherent spaces $\Pcoh$.
 Their construction starts with giving non-negative real valued functions on a web $I$, reminiscent of probabilistic distributions (but not necessarily to the interval $\interval{0}{1}$) on the web, so that a clique becomes a subset of $\mathbb{R}_+^I$.
 Then, in their probabilistic setting, the linear duality becomes formulated $\inprocoh{x}{x'}=\sum_{i \in I} x_i x'_i \leq 1 $ for $x, x' \in \mathbb{R}_+^I$.
 The precursor of the formulation is addressed earlier in Girard \cite{Girquan}.
 The probabilistic linear duality is accommodated into the linear exponential $!$ by generalising the original finite multiset functor construction of Girard \cite{GirLL} with careful analysis of permutations and combinations on enumerating members of multisets.
 The canonicity of their exponential construction is ensured in \cite{Crubille}.

-The recent trend of probabilistic semantics is more widely applied to transition systems with continuous state spaces for concurrent systems such for stochastic process calculi.
+The recent trend of probabilistic semantics is more widely applied to transition systems with continuous state spaces for concurrent systems such as stochastic process calculi.
 The stochastic relation $\SRel$, explored by Panangaden \cite{Prabook,Prapaper}, provides a fundamental categorical ingredient to the study, analogous to how the category $\Rel$ of the relations has been to deterministic discrete systems.
 Recalling that $\Rel$ is the Kleisli category of the powerset monad, $\SRel$ is a probabilistic analog of the Giry monad \cite{Giry}, whereby powerset is replaced by a probability measure on a set, giving random choice of points, hence collections of fuzzy subsets are obtained. $\SRel$ also provides coalgebraic reasoning for continuous time branching logics \cite{Doberkat}.
 Despite the lack of cartesian closed structure, Markov kernels provide a measure theoretic foundation of recent development of various denotational semantics for higher-order probabilistic computations \cite{EPTpopl, HKSY}, theoretically with adequacy and practically with continuous distributions for Monte Carlo simulation.
 We also remark an intermediate approach on the weighted relational model \cite{LMMP} confining the discrete probability but acquiring *-autonomy and exponential structure for Linear Logic.

-This paper aims to give general machinery, inspired from $\SRel$, combining category and measure theories to provide two constructions (i) linear exponential comonad for stochastic processes and (ii) linear duality and probabilistic orthogonality in continuous spaces.
-The two parts involve comonads, widely used in computer science, but unexplored in its continuous aspect for handling stochasticity.
-Our results for each are: (i) The counting process \cite{CP} known in the theory of stochastic processes provides a new categorical instance of linear exponential comonad, modelling the exponential modality of linear logic.
-In particular for countable measurable spaces this gives a simple account of the exponential of $\Pcoh$.
-Our linear exponential comonad of transition kernels is also seen a continuous version of the weighted relational model, whose attempt is sketched in the talk \cite{Pagslide} using $[0,\infty)$-weighted $\Rel$ for the analytic exponential.
+This paper intends to present a general machinery inspired by $\SRel$, amalgamating category and measure theories.
+This integration leads to the development of two fundamental constructions: (i) linear exponential comonad tailored for stochastic processes and (ii) linear duality and probabilistic orthogonality in continuous spaces.
+The two parts involve comonad, widely used in computer science, but exploration in its continuous stochastic aspect is initiated just recently by \cite{EhrCone, Geoff, Paquet} in the higher order probabilistic programming.

-(ii) A general continuous framework of the transition kernels provides a new instance of Hyland-Schalk orthogonality and an explanation of how the linear duality arises continuously in terms of measure and measurable functions.